MicrosoftDocs/VBA-Docs/api/Excel.tableobject.enablerefresh.md

 # TableObject.EnableRefresh property (Excel)

-Specifies if the query table can be refreshed by the user.  **Boolean** Read/Write
+Specifies if the query table can be refreshed by the user.
+Read/write **Boolean**.

 ## Syntax